From rotaries to ride-ons, all grass cutting options explored

 When collecting clippings, remember to regularly empty the collector.
 However, with mulching lawnmowers there’s no reason to stop, so you can mow your lawn much more quickly especially on larger lawns.
 Mulching also fertilises your lawn, adding enough nitrogen to keep your lawn as healthy as if you were using a bought fertiliser.
 It also saves you accumulating a grass waste as it’s immediately recycled back into the ground.

 Now that you’ve selected your lawnmower, it’s time to make sure you have all the extras you’ll need to use, store and maintain it.

 Sharp lawnmower blades are essential for safely mowing your lawn and getting a clean result.
-Every now and then, either replace your blades or remove and sharpen them.
+Every now and then replace your blades.

 Pick up a spare battery before you tackle the lawn so that you can keep on working without interruptions and delays.

 Petrol lawnmower accessories

 You’ll need a few extra things to run your petrol lawnmower.
 A petrol can to transport and store your fuel, a funnel for easy pouring and oil to protect the engine and keep it running smoothly.